 - Given these structural concerns, it is unclear why the board recently prioritized replacement of the sidewalk that did not appear to be in disrepair

 - The board recently disclosed that a roofing membrane installed on the terrace level was only done on half of the terrace.
 This prevented the installer from providing any warranty on the work at all because it would be difficult to determine which part any leak came from.
 We understand that this is a very non-standard installation in Manhattan.
+We asked a specialist architect to take a closer look at the terrace surface and he found multiple issues we did not notice before

 - Additional concerns about potential unmediated asbestos is discussed in separate section

 - We hope these issues will not lead to additional expensive assessments.
 In any case, we look forward to additional clarity from the Board so challenges, large or small, can be addressed in a forthright manner.
-We have a large investment in the building and believe such an approach is best for maximizing long-term shareholder value
+We have a large investment in the building and believe such an approach is best for maximizing long-term shareholder value.

 We believe all information on this website is both accurate and in the public domain/non-privileged.
 If there is reason to believe otherwise, contact us at: firstname.lastname@example.org and we will work to promptly evaluate the concern(s) and make any appropriate change(s).